bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 : An Italian mathematician who worked on a large range of mathematical topics.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Hellinger/">Ernst David Hellinger</a>
-: Hellinger introduced a new type of integral: the Hellinger integral .
-Jointly with Hilbert he produced an important theory of forms.
+: Hellinger introduced a new type of integral: the Hellinger integral.
+Jointly with <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Hilbert/">Hilbert</a>, he produced an important theory of forms.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Terradas/">Esteban Terradas</a>